mottaquikarim/pycontent/content/topics/list_comprehensions.md

 squares = [x*x for x in range(8)]
 print(squares) # [0, 1, 4, 9, 16, 25, 36, 49]
 ```

-## Incorporating Conditionals

-Just like iterating through list items with a for loop, you might want to access only items adhering to one or more specific conditions.
-Let's walk through these use cases.

 **Modify a List's Existing Items**